Glendale, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Glendale, MO Dog Bite Lawyer | Personal Injury Attorneys Near Glendale

 Dog Bite Lawyers in Glendale, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Glendale, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's important to get experienced legal counsel as soon as possible after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Glendale, MO and beyond hold negligent pet owners liable to get the financial recovery they entitled to.
-If you have a claim, don't wait another second to call us at 866-382-4167 or contact our Glendale, MO dog bite lawyers online.
+It is important to get experienced legal counsel as soon as possible after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Glendale, MO and throughout Missouri and Illinois fight insurance companies to get the financial recovery they deserve.
+If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Glendale, MO dog bite lawyers online.
 Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-Based on research from the American Veterinary Medical Association, there are more than 4.5 million serious dog bites each year across the country.
-These injuries are associated with expensive medical costs, as medical care can quickly add up to tens of thousands of dollars.
-Every day, almost 1,000 people visit an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+Based on data from the American Veterinary Medical Association, there are more than 4.5 million serious dog bites every year in the U.S. These injuries are associated with high medical expenses, as medical assistance can cost tens of thousands of dollars when factoring in procedures, prescriptions and other factors.
+Every day, nearly 1,000 people seek emergency medical treatment for serious dog bites, and the average medical costs for a dog bite is $20,000.

-How to Know if You Have a Dog Bite Case in Glendale, MO
+Do I Have a Dog Bite Case in Glendale, MO?

-If a dog attacked you for no reason, you may be thinking about if you have a case for legal action.
+If a dog bit you for no reason, you may be wondering whether or not you can seek compensation for your injuries.
 The answer depends on your unique situation:

-• The extent of your damages — If you want to have a valid case, your injuries must be significant enough to warrant medical attention.
-This may include physical injuries that led to medical treatment, as well as emotional damages like PTSD.
-For less serious injuries that didn't require medical treatment, such as a scrape, you may not be able to make a claim .
+• The extent of your damages — In order to have a viable claim, your injuries your injuries have to have resulted in monetary damages.
+You can typically receive compensation for injuries that led to medical treatment, as well as emotional damages such as anxiety.
+For less serious injuries that didn't require medical treatment, such as a small cut, you may not be able to make a claim .

-• The specifics of the bite — If you were attacked while lawfully on public or private property, you may have a case.
-But, if you were there illegally or threatened the dog or their owner, you may not have a case.
+• Circumstances surrounding the bite — If you were attacked while you were on public property or on private property you had access to, you may have a case.
+However, if you were trespassing or if you provoked the dog, you likely don't have a case.

 • Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the coverage you need.
+If not, you may need some "creative lawyering" to help find the coverage you need.

 • Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
 Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if: